|

 Colocasia esculenta.
 Although many botanists have thought

-it is a member of the genus Colocasia.
-You can
+member of the genus Colocasia.
+You can find

-find several websites that incorrectly claim all large
+several websites that incorrectly claim all large "Elephant Ear"

-If you examine the long list of synonyms at the top of this page, you'll find
+examine the long list of synonyms at the top of this

 Aroid expert Julius Boos offers an explanation about Caladium